xbucchiotty/test_with_scalatest/README.md

     	it("can be added to another amount of the same currency"){
     	    val result = _15_EUR.add(_20_EUR)

-			//TODO result should have a of 35d Assertions.assertThat(result).isEqualTo(Amount(35d,EUR))
+			//TODO result should have value 35d
+			Assertions.assertThat(result).isEqualTo(Amount(35d,EUR))
 	    }
 	}

+NB : take a look a ShouldMatchers and HaveMatchers in the documentation of Scalatest to fix the TODO.

+NB : The trait ShouldMatchers contains all the imports to *add* the method should on our object **result**.
+We'll explain that later on.

-But there is not keyword in Scala test for Amount and Currency.
+But there is not there is no matcher for currencies in Scalatest.
 Let's create it!

 ###Step 3 : creating our own Scalatest BeMatcher
 In AmountTest file, create a trait named **AmountImplicits**.
 Now **AmountTest** class should extends **AmountImplicits**